stefangweichinger/ansible-rclone/README.md

 ## Versioning

-Changed in january 2023:
+Changed in January 2023:

 We are using [SemVer](https://semver.org/) and **CHANGELOG generation** powered by [Conventional Commits](https://conventionalcommits.org).
-Commit messages are now done using [commitizen](https://github.com/commitizen-tools/commitizen-action), which is run in a pre-commit command.
+Commit messages are now done using [commitizen](https://github.com/commitizen-tools/commitizen), which is run in a pre-commit command.

 This is new and will maybe see more finetuning.